Solar Panels Made In USA vs. China: Past, Present, and Future

 The choice between American and Chinese solar panels is more than a simple product selection for consumers and businesses.
 It involves considering a complex array of factors, including manufacturing practices, sustainability, and the long-term implications for the global energy landscape.

 The Inflation Reduction Act marks a significant milestone for the American solar industry.
 It introduces tariffs and incentives aimed at bolstering domestic manufacturing.
-For example, there is an additional 10% incentive for projects that use domestic content.
+For example, there’s an additional 10% incentive for projects that use domestic content.

-Most panels for U.S. projects will continue to be imported.
+Most panels for U.S. projects will continue to be imported, at least in the near term.
 The United States imported 25.1 GWdc of PV modules in the first half of 2023, well over double the imports from the same period in 2022.
-The scale of demand across the country has outpaced domestic solar panel manufacturing.
+The scale of demand across the country has outpaced domestic solar panel manufacturing, though this gap is closing with tariff-driven investments.

 What Are The Benefits of American-Made Solar Panels?